 ABSTRACT

 Aim and Objective:High rates of morbidity and mortality are attributed to bacterial bloodstream infections (B-BSI) in many hospitals, especially in the intensive care unit.
-This study investigated the prevalence of antibiotic- and multidrug-resistant bacteria isolated from blood samples of patients in intensive care units of university hospitals in the city of Sana'a, Yemen.
+This study investigated the prevalence of antibiotic- and multidrug-resistant (MDR)bacteria isolated from blood samples of patients in intensive care units of university hospitals in the city of Sana'a, Yemen.

 Subjects and methods: From January 1 to April 30, 2022, a cross-sectional study was performed on sepsis patients hospitalized in intensive care units in four hospitals in Sana'a, Yemen.
 Patients suspected of having sepsis underwent blood cultures, then potential bacterial pathogens were isolated and identified by standard laboratory techniques, and microbial susceptibility testing was performed by the disk diffusion method.

-Results: Eighty seven(60%) of the 145 ICU patients with suspected sepsis had the condition verified by culture, and 92 distinct bacterial isolates had their antibiotic susceptibilities examined.
+Results: Eighty-seven(60%) of the 145 ICU patients with suspected sepsis had the condition verified by culture, and 92 distinct bacterial isolates had their antibiotic susceptibilities examined.
 Gram-negative bacteria made up most of the detected microorganisms (57.5%).For all identified bacteria, the average resistance rate to a broad spectrum of antibiotics tested ranged from 22.5% to 98.1%, with cefazoline (98.1%) having the greatest resistance rates, followed by amoxicillin (87.2%) and cefixime (83%).
 Vancomycin had a resistance rate of 4.8% whereas erythromycin had a resistance rate of 75% for Gram-positive bacteria.
 For Gram-negative bacteria, the resistance rates to narrow spectrum antibiotics ranged from 2.3% for colistinsulphate to 84.8% for aztreonam.
 Our isolates' MDR rates for resistance to at least three classes of antibiotics were 52.2% and 8.7%, respectively, for resistance to 10 different classes of broad-spectrum antibiotics and their subclasses.

 Conclusion:Gram negative organisms show highly resistance to amoxcillin+clavulanic acid, ciprofloxacin, and all generations of cephalosporin’s, whereas erythromycin and penicillin shows highly resistance to gram positive bacteria.
 This studied also shows the emergence and rates of Multi Drugs Resistance (MDR) organisms and emphasizes the importance of timely clinical and bacteriological monitoring among patients in a critical care situations as in ICU patients.